rupertgermann/tt_news/README.md

 ### AKA: **"the generic record handler"**

+#### Version 11.0.0

+This tt_news version is compatible with TYPO3 v9 up to v11.

+The Backend Module "News Admin" does not (yet) work with TYPO3 v11

 #### Version 10.1.0

 NEW in 10.1: Added support to use Fluid Templating (example Templates included)